anupsharma555/mentat/README.md

 * You can find the raw, anonymized annotations for questions in the triage and documentation category in the ```/annotated_data/``` directory.
 * The MENTAT eval datasets used in the paper are in the ```/eval_data/``` directory.
 The _"base"_ dataset coresponds to $\mathcal{D}_{0}$, the _"gender"_ dataset corresponds to $\mathcal{D}_\text{G}$, the _"nat"_ dataset corresponds to $\mathcal{D}_\text{N}$, and the _"age"_ dataset corresponds to $\mathcal{D}_\text{A}$.
-* To create MENTAT from scratch or modify parts of the pipeline, you need the raw annotations in ```/annotated_data/``` and the ```questions_final.csv``` file with the questions, answers, and question designed intendend correct answer (_"creator truth"_).
+* To create MENTAT from scratch or modify parts of the pipeline, you need the raw annotations in ```/annotated_data/``` and the ```questions_final.csv``` file with the questions, answers, and question designed intended correct answer (_"creator truth"_).
 * The ```/mentat/``` directory contains the codes for processing raw annotations into preference scores, creating the evaluation datasets, evaluating the models, and creating the plots for the paper.
     * The ```/mentat/config``` directory contains a file to set some global parameters for data processing and analysis, e.g., the fixed random seed for the split between evaluation and prompting data.
     * The ```/mentat/pipeline``` directory contains the code that is called in higher-level scripts for all tasks.
-        * Running ```/mentat/pipeline/create_dataset.py``` creates the eval datasets and can load fuzzy soft labels from the annotation processing results for questions in the triage and documentaiton category if available.
-If (yet) unavaible, the creator truth is used for ground truth.
+        * Running ```/mentat/pipeline/create_dataset.py``` creates the eval datasets and can load fuzzy soft labels from the annotation processing results for questions in the triage and documentation category if available.
+If (yet) unavailable, the creator truth is used for ground truth.
     * The ```/mentat/eval_models``` directory contains the code to evaluate the tested language models in the original paper release.
     * The interactive notebooks ```process_annotated_data.ipynb``` and ```paper_eval_analysis_and_plots.ipynb``` contain the processing and analysis code used for the initial paper release.